sam701/syconf/README.md

 or have complex grammars and multiple features that often go beyond the scope of a configuration language, e.g. JsonNet, Dhall.

-*SyConf* is a simple configuration language that supports functions, templating, and helps to keep complex configuration lean.
+*SyConf* is a simple configuration language that supports used defined functions, string interpolation, and helps to keep complex configurations concise and maintainable.

 ## Features
 * Very simple grammar